jivoi/awesome-osint/README.md

 * [Lycos](https://www.lycos.com) - A search engine for pictures, videos, news and products.
 * [Mojeek](https://www.mojeek.com/) - A growing independent search engine which does not track you.
 * [Search.com](https://www.search.com) - Search the Web by searching the best engines from one place.
-* [SurfCanyon](https://www.surfcanyon.com) - a real-time contextual search technology that observes user behavior in order to disambiguate intent "on the fly," and then automatically bring forward to page one relevant results that might otherwise have remain buried.
 * [Wolfram Alpha](https://www.wolframalpha.com) - Wolfram Alpha is a computational knowledge engine (answer engine) developed by Wolfram Alpha.
 It will compute expert-level answers using Wolfram’s breakthrough algorithms, knowledgebase and AI technology.
 * [Yahoo!
 Search](https://www.yahoo.com) -  The search engine that helps you find exactly what you're looking for.